magicmq/LettuceWrap-Standalone/README.md

 # LettuceWrap-Standalone

 LettuceWrap is a lightweight Bukkit plugin designed to make utilizing PubSub messaging from lettuce.io clean and easy.
 For more information, see [lettuce.io](http://lettuce.io).
-This libraru is only designed to subscribe (listen) to channels and publish messages to channels.
+This library is only designed to subscribe (listen) to channels and publish messages to channels.
 Patterns and listening for subscribing/unsubscribing is NOT supported.
 This library may be expanded in the future to accommodate more redis features.

 &#9888;&nbsp;*Note: This dependency must be shaded into your plugin to work correctly!
 Unlike the original LettuceWrap plugin, this is not a Bukkit plugin and will not work by itself.*